Chiang Mai beneath Doi Suthep. The market mapped in the 1,000+ listing real estate dataset

 Chiang Mai Real Estate Data Built From 1,000+ Audited Listings

-I scraped 1,000+ Chiang Mai property listings over 18 months.
+I analysed 1,000+ Chiang Mai property listings over 18 months.
 Nimman, Old City, Santitham, Hang Dong, Mae Hia, Riverside, Doi Saket.
-Then I threw out the half that were ghost listings — units already sold, units priced to bait, units that disappeared the moment I asked for the foreign-quota letter.
+Then I threw out the half that were ghost listings.
+Units already sold, units priced far off any comparable, units that came off the market before the foreign-quota letter arrived.
 What was left became the Chiang Mai real estate dataset I now underwrite from.
 It is not the biggest dataset in Thailand.
 It is the only one I trust, because I built it by hand.

 Why Most Chiang Mai Real Estate Data Is Wrong

 The dominant Chiang Mai real estate data online comes from three sources: portal listings, agent-reported "averages," and macro reports written by people who do not live here.
-All three are systemically wrong, and the errors all bias the same direction — toward higher prices and friendlier yields than the actual market produces.
+All three are systemically wrong, and the errors all bias the same direction.
+Toward higher prices and friendlier yields than the actual market produces.
+The sub-district map most listings hide.

-Agent averages are wrong because agents publish averages that include their own pipeline.
-A Chiang Mai agency that closes 30 units a year and quotes "average price per square meter in Nimman" is quoting their own book, not the market.
+Single-source averages are wrong because they include the publisher's own pipeline.
+Any agency anywhere that closes 30 units a year and quotes "average price per square meter in Nimman" is quoting its own book, not the market.
 The selection bias is invisible to the reader and obvious to anyone who has audited the underlying inventory.

 Macro reports are wrong because they aggregate Chiang Mai with greater Thailand, weight by transaction volume that includes Bangkok and Phuket, and arrive at numbers that describe nothing specifically.
-A Bank of Thailand chart of "national house price index" tells you nothing about a 60m² unit in Santitham.
+A national "house price index" chart tells you nothing about a 60m² unit in Santitham.

 This is the gap the Chiang Mai real estate data I publish is built to close.
 One city.
 One analyst.
 One method.